snowyu/amforth/doc/source/TG/recipes/Forward.rst

    : bar foo ;
    :noname ... ; is foo

-They work usually fine.
+This works usually.
 Furthermore they are based upon standard techniques.

 Another solution for forward declarations uses a Just-In-Time (JIT)